sgeos/sgeos.github.io/_posts/2016-02-08-getting-started-with-ion-dtn-3-4-0-on-freebsd.markdown

 Read **README.txt**.
 Optionally run **./config -h**.
 When you know what you are doing, configure and build.

+# System Wide Install

+A system wide installation needs to be performed by root.
+I also run the build as root because I ultimately want root to be the owner of the installed files.
 Note that by default the man pages are installed in the wrong place on FreeBSD.

-The installation needs to be done by root.
-I also run the build as root because I ultimately want root to be the owner of the installed files.
 {% highlight sh %}
 su
 ./configure --mandir=/usr/local/man
+gmake clean
 gmake
 {% endhighlight %}